I am an incoming MS student registering for my first semester. What should I do to start planning my program?

 Yes.
-Fill out an Advance Standing Form available from the CS Student Services office in 450 Mudd.
-Advance Standing towards the MS degree must be from 4000-level courses or above, taken at Columbia University only, and cannot have been counted towards a previous degree.
-No more than 15 points of Advance Standing is awarded.
+Fill out an Advanced Standing Form available from the CS Student Services office in 450 Mudd.
+Advanced Standing towards the MS degree must be from 4000-level courses or above, taken at Columbia University only, and cannot have been counted towards a previous degree.
+No more than 15 points of Advanced Standing is awarded.

 I've taken some core courses here at Columbia, but I had to use them for my undergraduate degree.
 What should I do?

 If you used these courses toward your undergraduate degree, you cannot transfer credits.
-For more information, please contact .
+For more information, please contact CS student Services.

 How many CVN courses can I take as an on-campus MS student?